vincentvanpro/MultiMage/README.md

 For example: item that blocks damage, +15%, the next you've gained will give a slitely less %, and this value cannot reach 100%.

-We have the difficulty multiplier.
+We have the **difficulty multiplier**.
 This applies to an enemy strength.
 As you progress through the game, it becomes harder and harder with every minute you mess around.
 Each level you've passed also adds a difficulty.